kool-dev/kool/docs/1-Getting-Started/1-Installation.md

 Verify **kool** is installed correctly by running `kool` in your terminal to see a list of available commands.

-## Update to a Newer Version
+## Stay Up-to-Date

-Update **kool** using the `self-update` command.
+Update **kool** to a newer version using the `self-update` command.
 This command will compare your local version with the latest release, and, if a newer version is available, automatically download and install it.

 ```bash
 $ kool self-update